Mary Alice Dwyer-Dobbin: Biography

-A native of St. Louis, Missouri, Mary Alice Dwyer Dobbin is a television executive with experience in creative development, production, and management.
+A native of St. Louis, Missouri, Dwyer-Dobbin is a television executive with experience in creative development, production, and management.
 Her nickname has been "Mickey" since childhood.

-She was married to the late Leon Dobbin, who was a retired NBC executive.
+She was married to Leon Dobbin, an NBC executive who died in 2010 at age 92.
+They had one child, a son, Dean.

 Dwyer-Dobbin is a graduate of Webster University, where she studied theater and speech.
 She earned her master's degree in theater from The Catholic University of America.

 Career

 Early career

 Dwyer-Dobbin's first television job was with Bob Stewart Productions, working on game shows, before joining Rankin/Bass Productions producing cartoons on the NBC and ABC Saturday-morning schedules.
+Her earliest credit is an associate producer credit, under in maiden name Mary Alice Dwyer, for the September 1972 episode "Yankee Doodle", of the animated series Festival of Family Classics.
 Next she landed a job developing daytime shows at ABC as well as working on ABC Afterschool Special programs.
 One of the shows she helped birth was Ryan's Hope.
 In 1976, she was promoted to director of children's programming and, that season, brought to air the Emmy-winning daytime special My Mom's Having a Baby, which the network subsequently broadcast in prime time.
 A year later, she moved to NBC as director of daytime and kids programming and was subsequently promoted to vice president, children's programming.
 Most notably, she was responsible for bringing the Smurfs to the network.